patrickryan01/patrickryan01/README.md

 > "Sleep is just uptime for humans, and I'm running at like 40% SLA" — me, unironically, to a doctor

-> "I'm fine." — me, clearly not fine, surrounded by 6 empty White Monster cans and 14 terminal windows
+> "I'm fine." — me, clearly not fine, surrounded by 6 empty white monster cans and 14 terminal windows

 > "You can't fire me, I'm the only one who knows how the YAML works" — technically not a threat, technically